 - 5-7 Tbsp Light Coconut Milk (depending how thick you like your sauce)

 - 1 Cup Carrot sliced (about 2 small carrots)

 - 1 Cup Snap peas

 - 1 Tbsp + 1 tsp Honey (agave for vegan)

 - Pinch of Salt

 - Cilantro for garnish

 - Once the cashews are cooled, place them in a medium bowl and cover them with water.
-Cover them with plastic wrap and refrigerate for 8 hours.
+Cover and refrigerate for 8 hours.

 - Once the cashews have sat for 8 hours, drain the water and add them into a small food processor.
-Add the coconut milk and a pinch of salt and blend until they form a smooth, creamy sauce.
+Add the coconut milk to desired consistency and a pinch of salt and blend until they form a smooth, creamy sauce, stopping to scrape down the sides as necessary.
 Depending on the strength of your food processor, this make take a few minutes.
 Cover and refrigerate until ready to use.

 - To make the stir fry.